fastbatchai/docstring-generation/lessons/lesson-3-sft.md

 checkpoint_volume = modal.Volume.from_name("finetune-checkpoints", create_if_missing=True)
 ```

-### Modal App configuration
+### Modal App Configuration

-Finally, we need to define a Modal [`App`](https://modal.com/docs/guide/apps) that groups all the different functions needed for the training.
+Finally, we need to define a Modal [`App`](https://modal.com/docs/guide/apps) that groups all the different functions needed for the training:
 ```python
 train_app = modal.App(
     "docstring-finetune",